mohamedAlaa26/MLOps-Course-Labs/README.md

-# Lab 2 - Churn Prediction API
+# Lab - Monitoring API

 This project is a FastAPI-based machine learning API for predicting customer churn.
 The model is trained using historical customer data and deployed with an interactive Swagger UI for testing and development.
 It includes Docker support for containerization and uses MLflow for model tracking.